-- Project operated as a condotel (condominium hotel). - Hotel/Motel conversions. - Projects operated as a hotel/motel and offer registration services with daily, weekly, or monthly rentals. - Project in which any unit owner or HOA is a party to a revenue sharing agreement with the developer or other third party. - Projects with "hotel", "motel", "resort" or "lodge" in the name. - Resort type projects. - Timeshares or projects that restrict the owner's ability to occupy the unit. - Projects that include live/work units.
+- Project operated as a condotel (condominium hotel). - Hotel/Motel conversions. - Projects operated as a hotel/motel and offer registration services with daily, weekly, or monthly rentals. - Project in which any unit owner or HOA is a party to a revenue sharing agreement with the developer or other third party. - Projects with "hotel", "motel", "resort" or "lodge" in the name.

-- Manufactured home projects. - Assisted living facilities, continued care facilities and life care facilities. - Multi-family units where a single deed has ownership of more than one of the units. - Projects where > 50% of the total sq footage in the project is used for non-residential purposes. - Common interest apartments. - Projects in litigation (or other disputes) - Projects with adverse environmental issues involving safety, soundness, or habitability of the subject project.
+- Resort type projects. - \ Timeshares or projects that restrict the owner's ability to occupy the unit. - Projects that include live/work units. - Manufactured home projects. - Assisted living facilities, continued care facilities and life care facilities. - Multi-family units where a single deed has ownership of more than one of the units. - Projects where > 50% of the total sq footage in the project is used for non-residential purposes. - Common interest apartments. - Projects in litigation/pre-litigation (or other disputes) that do not meet FNMA's criteria for minor matters with no impact on the safety, structural soundness, habitability, or functional use of the project.
+Refer to Fannie Mae guidelines for detailed requirements. - Projects with adverse environmental issues involving safety, soundness, or habitability of the subject project.